sitegeist/Sitegeist.CsvPO/README.md

 # Sitegeist.CsvPO

-## Neos package for managing translations in csv files and a backend module for overrides
+## Neos package for easy handling of translation labels in csv files, with a backend module for label overriding and cli support

-This package allows to manage translations as csv-files directly in the fusion component folder and provides easy access to translations in the style of css-modules.
-The Neos locale chain and the translation formatters are used as usual.
+This package allows to manage translations as csv-files directly in the fusion component folder with easy access in the style of css-modules.

-The package comes with a backend module for overriding translations and cli commands to bake overrides back to the csv files.

 <img src="./Resources/Public/Images/backend-module.png" width="800" />

+The package comes with a backend module for overriding translations and cli commands to bake overrides back to the csv files for versioning.

+Advantages:
+- Translations are managed directly in a *translation.csv file in the fusion component folder
+- Translations can be aded and used translations as simple as possible
+- Translations can be edited in any spreadsheet app to spot missing translations directly
+- Translations an be altered by customers and managers via backend module
+- Altered translations can be stored back to the translation files via cli
+- The Neos locale fallback chain and the formatters are used as in the classic xliff translations

+Drawback:
+- No pluralforms are supported (yet)
+- This solution is probably not ideal for really large numbers of locales (>10) as the files will get out of hand

 ## Authors & Sponsors